 Now most of you are too young to remember Judas Priest, but please believe me when I tell you that for 14 months in the early 1980s they were the best heavy metal band in the world, going toe to toe with Iron Maiden for the Heavy Weight Championship belt.
 Rob Halford screamed like no other frontman and K.K.
 Downing worked his guitar into a frenzy on every amazing song – nobody rocked harder than Priest.
 The Moody Blues had one decent song that reached it’s pinnacle in the 1995 film Casino, ….annnnd?
 Ya – the R&R HoF voting makes total sense.
 I’m not even going to go into The Meters getting shunned – YouTube their stuff and then tell me that their funky hot fire didn’t deserve to be recognized.
 Whatever – The Rock & Roll Hall of Fame is Officially Dead.
 And I couldn’t be happier.

-Now why am I giving you a Rock & Roll History rant on a website that sells gambling picks and promotes the rabid consumption of crustaceans?
+Now why am I giving you a Rock & Roll History rant on a website selling best gambling picks and promotes the rabid consumption of crustaceans?
 Because obviously we are the Rage Against the Machine of the online sports betting world…

 - We disrupt the norms of touting.

-- We refuse to follow the standard reporting of gambling records.
+- We refuse to follow the standard reporting of tout records.

 - We don’t get recognized for our ground-breaking performances and influence on our industry.

-- We’ve literally changed the rules (for betting props at certain online sportsbooks).
+- We’ve literally changed the rules (for props action at certain offshore books).

 - We do things our way each and every goddam day.

 We are the anti-touts.
-We are the anarchists of sports betting.
-We are the Renegades of Funk.
+We are the anarchists of action.
+We are The Renegades of Funk.

-So if we’re the RATM of gambling picks, every other tout has to be the Bon Jovi, right?
+So if we’re the RATM of touting, every other has to be the Bon Jovi, right?
 Teased hair, leopard printed scarves, bullet belts, plastic bracelets, cigarillos, and drinking wine straight out of the bottle like goofballs… and without a lobster dinner to go with it?!
 Shameful.
 Not even Jon Bon Jovi’s piercing falsetto at the end of Runaway can distract me from their classless actions and smug arrogance.
-So remember kids – if you buy your gambling picks from anyone else but the Sports Information Network, you are buying from tight-jeaned dipshits from New Jersey who don’t give a crap about you and just want to bang your girlfriend on the tour bus.
+So remember kids – if you buy picks from anyone else but the highly-acclaimed Sports Information Network, you are purchasing from tight-jeaned fools from New Jersey who don’t give a crap about you and just want to bang your girlfriend on the tour bus.

-So as the RATM of gambling, we continue to refuse to fudge our record and be 100% transparent with the picks that our paid members received.
-Here is everything that you would have gotten last week if you would have coughed over $39 on Thursday.
+So as the RATM of gambling, we continue to refuse to fudge our record and be 100% transparent what our paid members received.
+Here is everything you would have gotten last week if coughing over $39 on Thursday.
 Scroll down to the very bottom of this article to enjoy a D-KNOT curated YouTube Playlist of a few of todays’ snubbed artists.
 Or don’t scroll down to the very bottom – up to you, Meatball.

 NFL Week 14 Results